For info on the thematic structure, see the introduction page.

 11.310 the leaders are wounded

 First a short sequence to show that they really are brave men.
 Then, they get "conveniently" wounded.
-Diomedes first, to show he is a quick learner.
+Diomedes first, to show he is a quick learner (in 11.318 he also shows that he has learned to read Zeus' will).
 Getting a little wounded is a good thing: it shows you were there, taking part, and then gives you a good excuse not to be.
 After all it is not your own fault, is it?
-Coincidentally this happens just as the battle is turning around and things are getting hot.
+Uncoincidentally this happens just as the battle is turning around and things are getting hot.
+Compare the attitude of Diomedes in his own aristeia, in Il 5.793-

 11.504 Paris wounds Machaon and Eurypylos

 For Machaon or "Dr. War" see Il 4.188-.
 The descendants of Neleus may have called their cities or their whole area in Ionia "Pylos" ("sandy Pylos").
-Eurypylos is a known hero, but here he is likely to be used as a personification of this ("broad Pylos").
+Eurypylos is a known hero, though as a personal name it is a curious one.
+Maybe he is used here as a personification of the city of Smyrna.

 11.668 Nestor's tale

 Note the sequence: cattle raid - attack by an enemy army.
 Another example of a revenge-provoking victory.
-The 'being forbidden to fight' is reminiscent of Patroclus' current position.
+The "being forbidden to fight" is reminiscent of Patrocles' current position.

-Patroclus has a double motivation for wanting to join the battle: the heroic tales of fame and glory from Nestor and the pity he feels for his wounded comrades.
-Patroclus is a healer, like Achilles, he is to cure the town from the hysteria and near madness that must have accompanied a real siege.
+Patrocles has a double motivation for wanting to join the battle: the heroic tales of fame and glory from Nestor and the pity he feels for his wounded comrades.
+Patrocles is a healer, like Achilles, he is to cure the town from the hysteria and near madness that must have accompanied a real siege.

 12.1 one day, the gods will obliterate the wall

-This is a hard passage to interpret, especially if we think the Achaean wall refers to the city wall of Smyrna.
+This is a hard passage to interpret, especially if we think the Achaian wall refers to the city wall of Smyrna.
 But it does fit in with the ring-structure.
-Could it be a later addition, added after Smyrna had been sacked by the Lydians, late 7th c.
-BC?
-But why is Poseidon so much against this wall?
+Why is Poseidon so much against this wall?
+Could it be a reference to a real historical event?
+R.V.
+Nicholls in Old Smyrna: The Iron age Fortifications (The Annual of the British School at Athens, Vol. 53/54 (1958/1959) decribes how Smyrna's wall was destroyed by an earthquake around 700 BC.
 See also Il 7.446-.
+About the demigods: see here

 12.175 second attack: Hector refuses Polydamas' advice